 Pursuant to the Company’s Constitution, all Directors must retire once at least every three (3) years and shall be eligible for re-election.

 The tenure of an Independent Director should not exceed a cumulative term of nine (9) years.
-The Board, subject to the assessment of the Nominating Committee on an annual basis, may recommend an Independent Director who has served a consecutive or cumulative term of nine (9) years to remain as an Independent Director with valid justifications and subject to annual shareholders’ approval.
+The Board, subject to the assessment of the Nomination Committee on an annual basis, may recommend an Independent Director who has served a consecutive or cumulative term of nine (9) years to remain as an Independent Director with valid justifications and subject to annual shareholders’ approval.

 - CHAIRMAN AND GROUP MANAGING DIRECTOR/CHIEF EXECUTIVE OFFICER